mosesobeng/qa_pipeline/docs/data_model.md

 ![Modeled ERD](./images/erd_modeled.png "Modeled ERD")

-> The Mermaid code for this diagram lives in `diagram/erd_modeled.mmd`.
+> The Mermaid code for this model lives in `diagram/erd_modeled.mmd`.

 ---